jdohertydev/runit/README.md

 * My mentor, Akshat Garg.
 * The CodeStar walkthrough project, which formed the foundation for this project.
+* [Cronorunner](https://www.cronorunner.com/), which assisted with various stages of registering for a running event.
 * ChatGPT, which acted as a virtual teacher.
 * A fellow Code Institute student, tomik-z-cech, whose readme served as a blueprint for mine.